 - Useful Links (includes links to government assistance programs)

 Arts sector support

+The health and well-bring of Alberta artists and arts organizations and the public as a whole is of primary importance to the AFA.
 As an agency of the Government of Alberta, the AFA supports and adhere to the advice and direction provided by the Government of Alberta with regard to the COVID-19 crisis and any additional actions that may be taken to support Alberta’s arts sector.

 Frequently Asked Questions